Geekena/TrinityItemCreator/README.md

-## New design upcoming..

-[BattleCryWoW Project: join on Discord](https://discord.gg/XMPtjTE) to keep track of the progress and interract with the developer.

 ## Trinity Item Creator (Up to date)
 | Current Status | Issues Open | Current Version | Commits Since | New Downloads |
 | ------------- |:-------------:|:-------------:|:-------------:|:-------------:|